fastforwardlabs/structural-time-series/README.md

 When those samples are written to disk, we can use the forecast app to investigate them.

 The additional script, `get_csv.py`, simply fetches and writes data as a csv, which is convenient for any ad hoc analytics and interactive exploration.

-## Desiderata

-- Prophet strictly requires that columns are named `ds` and `y`.
-We have embraced this convention and coupled to it elsewhere in the codebase.
-A next step on building a more generically applicable application would be to decouple from this naming convention.
-- By default, each time new data is fetched, it will overwrite the existing data.
-Similarly when a new forecast is made, it will overwrite the existing forecast.
-It would not be hard to adapt the code to maintain a history of fetched data or forecasts.